How to See Segovia, the Best Day Trip from Madrid

 The Diamond Tip Houses were known as Casa de Los Picos because the diamond shape jutted out from the walls.
 While the house does look decorative, the purpose is defensive.

-Plus some interesting shops on the way.
+Plus, there are some interesting shops on the way.
 Like the herbalist?
-There was a witch statue at the door, so maybe leave that one to your imagination.
+A witch statue was at the door, so maybe leave that one to your imagination.

 You will also notice the smell of roast pork as you walk along.
 Check out more below.